kelseyhightower/kube-cert-manager/docs/create-a-certificate.md

 # Creating a Certificate

 Let's Encrypt issued certificates are automatically created for each Kubernetes Certificate object.
+This tutorial will walk you through creating certificate objects based on the [googledns](https://github.com/kelseyhightower/dns01-exec-plugins/tree/master/googledns) dns01 exec plugin].

 ## Create A Google Cloud Service Account Secret

-The `kube-cert-manager` requires a service account with access to the Google DNS API.
+The `googledns` plugin requires a service account with access to the Google DNS API.
 The service account must be stored in a Kubernetes secret that can be retrieved by the `kube-cert-manager` at runtime.

 ```
 kubectl create secret generic hightowerlabs \
   --from-file=service-account.json
 ```

-> The secret key must be named `service-account.json`

 ```
 kubectl describe secret hightowerlabs